Tropical Storm Watch Issued for Middle and Lower Florida Keys for Elsa

 The National Hurricane Center Saturday evening issued the first tropical storm watch for the U.S. in the middle and lower Florida Keys from Craig Key westward to the Dry Tortugas.

-Elsa had maximum sustained winds of 70 mph while it was moving west-northwest at 28 mph about 130 miles southwest of Port au Prince, Haiti, according to the latest update from the National Hurricane Center in Miami.
+Elsa had maximum sustained winds of 70 mph while it was moving west-northwest at 23 mph about 40 miles south-southwest of Tiburon, Haiti, according to the latest update from the National Hurricane Center in Miami.

 U.S. & World